 Andrew used to work as a telegrapher in the 1850s.
 From the 1860s, he made investments in railroads, bridges, and oil facilities.

-After he retired, he started doing generous charitable and philanthropy efforts.
+After he retired, he started making generous charitable and philanthropic efforts.

-Takeaway: Andrew not just focused on making his visions come true but he was focused on returning back to society.
+Takeaway: Andrew was not just focused on making his visions come true, but he was focused on returning back to society.

-Andrew became the visionary leader as well as the inspiring person for today’s businessmen.
+Andrew became a visionary leader as well as an inspiring person for today’s businessmen.

-Andrew believes in giving back to society, not just made the right decisions at the right time but believed in visions.
+Andrew believes in giving back to society, not just making the right decisions at the right time but believing in visions.